-That’s why it’s so important to invest time, effort and sometimes money into getting found online.
-Optimising your site or blog for search engines is a multi-million pound industry as it is such an imperative factor when you are setting up and posting on any blog or website you set up and work on or with.
-However, you don’t have to employ an SEO agency or digital marketing guru to help you make changes.
-There are plenty of resources online to help you take steps to get found online and I’m hoping Blog Circle will be one of those resources you come to to get information about how to get found online.
+That’s why it’s so important to invest time, effort, and sometimes money into getting found online.
+Optimizing your site or blog for search engines is a multi-million-pound industry as it is such an imperative factor when you are setting up and posting on any blog or website you set up and work on or with.
+Sure, you can employ the services of an SEO agency or digital marketing guru to help you make the necessary changes, but you can also carry out these changes on your own as well.
+To that end, there are plenty of resources online and I’m hoping Blog Circle will be one of those resources you come to to get information about how to get found online.

 On this page, I’ll be giving a brief overview of what it means to get found online and the very basic things everyone should do to build a basic SEO setup for your blog or website to be the foundation for getting found online and building real traffic and page views – which equates to real money!

 No doubt, when you dreamt up an idea for a blog, you knew it was going to be a certain topic or theme that you were going to be writing about.
 This is called your niche, and it needs to be as narrowed down as possible.
 The more specific the theme of your blog, the more special of an audience and this special audience will be people that will NEED your site.
 Once you’ve found your niche, this is when the real work begins to fully and properly optimise your blog.